cppshizoidS/Python/README.md

 PyGame is the folder with simple animation of flame using PyGame

-Qt is the folder with Qt Simple window
+Qt is the folder with Qt Simple window(Using Qt5)